DrPatroleum/PESEL/README.md

 ## Features
-Added GUI.
+Added GUI & generating a fictitious identity

 ## Project Status
-Project is in progress.
+Project is still in progress.

 ## Room for Improvement